datocms/structured-text/packages/html-to-structured-text/README.md

 }
 ```

+Handlers can return either a promise that resolves to a Dast node, an array of Dast Nodes or `undefined` to skip the current node.

 To ensure that a valid Dast is generated the default handlers also check that the current `hastNode` is a valid Dast node for its parent and, if not, they ignore the current node and continue visiting its children.

 Information about the parent Dast node name is available in `context.name`.